skzv/nearest-neighbour-tsp/README.md

-# nearest-neighbour-tsp
+# Nearest Neighbour Travelling Salesman Problem

-Approximate Traveling Salesman Problem using the Nearest Neighbour Heuristic
+Approximate solution to the Traveling Salesman Problem using the Nearest Neighbour Heuristic